Local available quantum correlations of non-symmetric X states: Introduction

 Moreover, since X states exhibit a $\mathfrak{su}(2)\times\mathfrak{su}(2)\times\mathfrak{u}(1)$ invariance symmetry \cite{Rau_2009-Xstates_algebra}, the definition of an X state can be generalized beyond \eqref{eq:estadosX}.
 Also, this algebraic characterization allows for defining general local and global quantum channels that map an X-state into another one.

+We can split the family of X states using different criteria.
+From a geometrical perspective, Kelleher et al. \cite{Kelleher_Xstates-GeomPersp} introduced a classification of X states using the so-called perp-sets, which are a particular type of geometric hyperplanes of the symplectic polar space of order two and rank two.
+On the other hand, we propose dividing them by considering whether their local Bloch vectors have equal norms.

-In a previous paper \cite{LAQC_Xstates-sym}, we determined the LAQC's quantifier for those canonical X states with $\rho^{X}_{22}=\rho^{X}_{33}$ or $\rho^{X}_{11}=\rho^{X}_{44}$, which we labeled as symmetric and anti-symmetric X-states, respectively.
-Such states have equal-normed Bloch vectors and define an equivalence class that exhibits a symmetry under subsystems exchange $\vb{A}\leftrightarrow\vb{B}$.
-Our goal in this paper is to focus on the complementary equivalence class.
+This criterion defines two sets, with the one with equally-normed local Bloch vectors exhibiting symmetry under subsystems exchange $\vb{A}\leftrightarrow\vb{B}$.
+For such states, we have that $\rho^{X}_{22}=\rho^{X}_{33}$ or $\rho^{X}_{11}=\rho^{X}_{44}$, depending on whether their local Bloch vectors are parallel or anti-parallel.
+Hence, we labeled them as symmetric and anti-symmetric X-states, respectively.
+In a previous paper \cite{LAQC_Xstates-sym}, we determined the LAQC's quantifier for this type of X state.
+Our goal here is to focus on the remaining set.
 That is those X states whose local Bloch vectors have different magnitude.
-Since such states no longer exhibit the abovementioned symmetry, we label this equivalence class as asymmetric X states.
+Since they no longer exhibit the abovementioned symmetry, we label this set as non-symmetric X states.

 We have structured this paper as follows.
 We start reviewing the procedure for determining the local available quantum correlations quantifier \cite{LAQC}.
-Next, we study its calculation for canonical X states whose local Bloch vectors have a different norm.
+Next, we study its calculation for X states whose local Bloch vectors have a different norm.
 Then, we present some examples and discuss the effect of local quantum channels on the LAQC’s quantifier.
 Finally, we summarize the conclusions from our results.
+We have included an appendix briefly introducing the approximation for quantum discord of X states that Quesada et al. \cite{Quesada-XStates} proposed and which we use for computing it when comparing it to LAQC.